 Gently insert the stick blender into the oils and lye solution.
 Alternate a few short pulses and gently stirring until you hit a light ‘trace’.
 This is when the soap batter thickens just enough that if you lift the stick blender out, the dribbles will hang around on the surface.
 The video further above shows my method for pulsing and stirring and also what trace looks like.
 Try to keep the blender’s head on the bottom of the pan to minimize air and splattering.

 When the lemongrass soap has thickened to trace, measure in the grapefruit seed extract (optional ingredient) and essential oil.
 Stir well and then pour the soap into the mold(s).

 Step 9: Insulate

-Slide your moulded soap into a cardboard box and close it up.
+Slide the molded soap into a cardboard box and close it up.
 Cover the outside with a towel to keep the heat in.
-Drafts will cause the soap to cool quicker causing the end colour to not be as vibrant.
+Drafts will cause the soap to cool quicker causing the end color to not be as vibrant.